 Imagination can be a powerful tool in providing inspiration!
 Perhaps your budding dancer would benefit more from a story about someone just like her.
 Sadly, many ballet-themed books focus on “the dark side” of the world of dance; however, books like Outside the Limelight can capture the imaginations of budding dancers in a way that’s both alluring and inspiring.
 As one reviewer describes it, “Terez Mertes Rose once again manages to perfectly capture the ethereal beauty of the ballet.
 It’s a story as rich, heartbreaking and uplifting as any ballet masterwork.”

 Descriptions of other ballet-themed novels can be found here.

 Dancer Dolls and Related Stories

 Even if your daughter isn’t yet reading, you can help “pointe” your little dancer in the right direction with the Isabelle American Girl® doll and related products.
 As the twelfth American Girl doll, Isabelle was named the company’s 2014 “girl of the year.”
+(Isabelle dolls can be typically still found on sites like eBay).
 Marketed toward girls ages 8-12, the Isabelle doll and related books are about more than inspiring dressing up in pink tights and a tutu; characteristic of other American Girl books, the doll’s namesake book deals with issues almost all dancers face: dealing with comparison and jealousy and keeping focused on improving one’s own skills.